 North Dakota’s sales prices are not public.
 Engaging with a realtor with MLS access is crucial for market research.

 While Texas is non-disclosure, the MLS can provide property details.
-Real estate professionals help navigate the market.
+To save more on your property taxes, reach out to Bezit.

 Utah is strictly non-disclosure and goes further to ensure sales prices aren’t available, even on the MLS.
 Property owners can pay $500 to keep their sales price private.